reinareign/simple_shell/README.md

 ## Acknowledgements

-This project was developed as a collaboration between {Chisom Enem}(https://github.com/reinareign) and [Gad Nwala](https://github.com/DammyNova7) in the [ALX Software Engineering Program](https://www.alxafrica.com/software-engineering)/.
+This project was developed as a collaboration between [Chisom Enem](https://github.com/reinareign) and [Gad Nwala](https://github.com/DammyNova7) in the [ALX Software Engineering Program](https://www.alxafrica.com/software-engineering/).
 We would like to acknowledge the joint effort and contributions made by both team members in creating this Simple Shell.